This story was originally published in 2016 and is being republished for anyone who might find themselves with extra time at home on their hands.

-There’s something to be said for movies that get in and out in under 90 minutes, but there’s also a distinct pleasure in watching those movies whose run times sprawl out beyond three hours.
-Some of them inflate the familiar three-act structure to epic proportions, while others use their expanded lengths to stretch out and wander into unexpected places.
+There’s something to be said for movies that get in and out in under 90 minutes, but there’s also a distinct pleasure in watching those movies whose run times sprawl out beyond three hours — especially if you happen to, say, be quarantined at home for extended periods time.
+Some of these long movies inflate the familiar three-act structure to epic proportions, while others use their expanded lengths to stretch out and wander into unexpected places.
 We wouldn’t necessarily suggest marathoning these films back-to-back, but watching them one at a time is an experience worth clearing your schedule for.

 Gone With the Wind (1939)

 You may cringe with the outdated attitudes toward race in this epic romance, which, adjusted for inflation, still has the biggest box office intake of all time, but boy, does the story still hold up.
 Come for the Technicolor journey through the antebellum South, the Civil War, and Reconstruction, and stay for the tempestuous relationship between bull-headed Scarlett O’Hara (the magnificent Vivien Leigh) and dashing rogue Rhett Butler (Clark Gable).
 And remember that Hattie McDaniel was the first African-American actor to win an Oscar, and think how far — or not so far — we’ve come*.